avaxman/Directional/docs/tutorial.md

 <a id="Vaxman2021"></a>Vaxman, 2021
 : Amir Vaxman, Directional Technical Reports: Seamless Integration.

+<a id="Viertel2017"></a>Viertel and Osting, 2017
+: An Approach to Quad Meshing Based on Harmonic Cross-Valued Maps and the Ginzburg-Landau Theory.

 <a id = "Wang2023"></a>Wang et al., 2023
 : Stephanie Wang, Mohammad Sina Nabizadeh, Albert Chern, Exterior Calculus in Graphics.